 ABOUT THE GOETHE INSTITUTE:

 Goethe Institut is the cultural institute of the Federal Republic of Germany with a global reach.
 They promote knowledge of the German language abroad and foster international cultural cooperation.
 They convey a comprehensive image of Germany by providing information about cultural, social and political life in our nation.
 Our cultural and educational programs encourage intercultural dialogue and enable cultural involvement.
 They strengthen the development of structures in civil society and foster worldwide mobility.
 The Goethe Institute’s long-lasting partnerships with leading institutions and individuals in over ninety countries create enduring trust in Germany.
 They are a partner for all who actively engage with Germany and its culture, working independently and without political ties.

-Brilliant Diletantes – Subculture in Germany in the 1980s exhibition and related public programs are co-presented with Goethe Institut and are supported in part by a generous grant from the Zellberbach Family Foundation and The Fleishhacker Foundation.
+Brilliant Diletantes – Subculture in Germany in the 1980s exhibition and related public programs are co-presented with and supported by Goethe Institut.